orbitalviolet/GTFO-ThloatereGearMod/README.md

 - Ammo reserves: 121 -> 107
 - Damage falloff start: 22 -> 30
 - Damage falloff end: 80 -> 90
+- Updated audiogroup to better reflect the weapon's power
 - Sight part changed to thermal scope; flashlight changed to short flashlight to put emphasis on using the thermal scope

 ### DMR